How does your company respond to an internal emergency?

 Reception

 The other key aspect of this program is exercises.
-Once the team has been trained, you can begin to develop them further through the use of exercises.
+Once the team has been trained, you can begin to develop them further through exercises.
 Adults learn best by doing, not by listening.
 The power of an exercise is that team members learn their role in their intellect, their body, and “in their bones,” if you will.
 “Learning by doing” leads to better retention and a more effective team.
-There are five basic types of emergency exercises; each one plays a role in team development.
+There are five basic types of emergency exercises; each plays a role in team development.
+Each type can be used in a progression, keeping pace with the team’s maturation.
+You may elect to start with exercises for the individual teams; as they progress in their abilities, combine exercises until all four teams are part of a comprehensive exercise.

 Orientation